calderonsamuel/SSEparser/README.md

 ```

 Notice that the only thing we are modifying is the parsing of the data
 field, not the parsing of the event itself.
-This is the the original
+This is the original method
-method from `SSEparser`:
+from `SSEparser`:

 ``` r
 SSEparser$public_methods$append_parsed_sse